greatericontop/weaponmaster/README.md

 ## Netherite Staff

-`/netheritestaff` - gives random effects to the entity being attacked
+`/netheritestaff` - gives random effects to the entity being hit, right click to shoot an arrow with random effects

 ## Sniper Rifle